 But the different ways of measuring effectiveness of the loyalty programs is an ongoing topic of discussion.

 I divide the cost side of a loyalty program into two parts: administrative costs and redemption costs.
 Administrative costs include paying the party that’s supporting your program to get you into the game.
 You need a robust scoring platform and communications channel, and you typically pay based on a monthly fee per account.

 The second cost component – the redemption cost – includes the price of all awards provided to the consumer in exchange for the loyalty currency (points, cash back, etc.).
-This can run as much as 80 to 90 percent of your overall program cost.
+This can run as much as 80 to 90 percent of your overall customer reward program cost.

 I’ll provide a typical example.
 A big issuer might offer 30,000 points if a consumer charges $3,000 over the course of 90 days after signing up and a card.
 In theory, 90 days is enough time to habituate use of the new card.
 After 90 days, the consumer has accumulated his or her signing bonus, plus the points associated with money spent on the card – enough to get the plane ticket, hotel room or whatever redemption offer motivated the consumer to sign up.

 In the end, the more points consumers accumulate, the more likely they are to redeem them.
 At the same time, the more mature the loyalty program, the more people tend to redeem points, thus increasing the cost of the program.